 - Prep ahead.
 This recipe comes together quickly so have all your ingredients prepped and arranged stove-side, so they can be added to the hot pan quickly.

 - Large work or skillet.
 Use a pan that almost seems too large for the amount you’re putting in it!
-This will allow your ingredients to heat up quickly and evenly.
+This will allow your ingredients to heat up quickly and evenly and prevent your rice from being soggy.

 - Hot pan.
 As for temperature, your pan should be nice and hot before you start adding ingredients.
 Once you hear the butter sizzle, it’s ready.